Infant Safe Haven Laws - Idaho

 The department shall file a petition for an adjudicatory hearing to vest legal custody in the department.
 A child protective investigation or criminal investigation shall not be initiated based on a claim of abandonment unless a claim of parental rights is made and the court orders the investigation.

-During the initial 30-day period from the time the child was relinquished, law enforcement officials shall investigate through the missing children information clearinghouse and other State and national resources to ensure that the child is not a missing child.
+During the initial 30-day period from the time the child was relinquished by a custodial parent, law enforcement officials shall investigate through the missing children information clearinghouse and other State and national resources to ensure that the child is not a missing child.
 As soon as practicable following the 30-day period, the department shall petition to terminate the parental rights of the parent who abandoned the child.